joinpursuit/AC_4_Web/units/react/exercises/react_radio_buttons/react_radio_buttons.md

 Create an `arrToNames` function that will take an array of strings, such as `['cats', 'dogs', 'giraffes']` and return a single string where:

-* All values until the last one are separted by commas.
+* All values until the last one are separated by commas.
 * The second to last and the last are value are separated as follows: `" ___, or ___ "`

 For example: